Workshop presenters

 IRAN

-Department of Sports Sciences Faculty of Education and Psychology Head of Faculty of Education and Psychology Shiraz University(Iran) Executive board member of IAPESGW
+Department of Sports Sciences Professor of Exercise Physiology, Faculty of Education and Psychology, Shiraz University (Iran) Executive board member of IAPESGW

 Prof. Maryam Koushkie JAHROMI